GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

     }
     ```

-#### Generating Custom AWS Metrics
+### How to Generate Custom AWS Metrics

-To properly automate our critical dependency failure tests we need a way to _simulate_ the failure of our CDN and database services.
+Automating critical dependency failure tests often requires a way to _simulate_ the failure of critical dependencies if those dependencies are third-party and therefore out of our control.
+This is the case with the **Bookstore** app that relies on Amazon S3 and Amazon RDS for its CDN and database services, respectively.
 Tools like Gremlin can help with this task.
-Running a Gremlin **Blackhole Attack** on the **Bookstore** API environment can prevent all network communication between the API instance and the CDN and/or database endpoints.
+Running a Gremlin **Blackhole Attack** on the **Bookstore** API environment can block all network communication between the API instance and specified endpoints, including those for the CDN and database.

 However, AWS EC2 instances don't have any built-in capability to monitor the connectivity between said instance and another arbitrary endpoint.
 Therefore, the solution is to create some _custom_ metrics that will effectively measure the "health" of the connection between the **Bookstore** API instance and its critical dependencies.

-While AWS provides tons of built-in metrics, creating a [custom metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) requires that you generate _all_ the relevant data for said metric.
+While AWS provides many built-in metrics, creating [custom metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) requires that you explicitly generate _all_ the relevant data for said metric.
 For this reason, a custom metric is little more than a combination of a metric `name` and list of `dimensions`, which are used as `key/value` pairs to distinguish and categorize metrics.
-We're creating simple metrics that act as a health monitor for each critical dependency.
+For our purposes here we're creating simple metrics that act as a health monitor for each critical dependency.

 1. We start by creating a couple bash scripts within our application code repository.
 These scripts are executed from the **Bookstore** API instances.